Remanufacturing

 Because remanufacturing occurs locally, it creates UK jobs.
 The disassembly, remanufacturing and reassembly required creates twice as many jobs as assembling from virgin materials.

 For large projects where a meaningful period of employment can be provided, Rype employs local disadvantaged staff.
-For example, eight long term unemployed with disabilities were engaged for a three month project in Wales, creating an employment pathway that resulted in three finding full time positions at the end of the project.
+For example, eight long term unemployed with disabilities were engaged for a project in Wales, creating an employment pathway that resulted in three finding full time positions at the end of the project.

 Green Accreditation